ryangilbert/jenkins-terraform-bootstrap/README.md

 # jenkins-terraform-bootstrap
 Bootstrap a Jenkins server using Packer, Terraform, Docker, and AWS with minimal manual setup.

-*NOTE: This is a work in progress!
-The README will be updated with functional steps as they are added.*
 ## Requirements

 * [AWS](https://aws.amazon.com/) free-tier account